 - Are there any ongoing or monthly data fees (In many cases, these will be waived if you perform more than a certain number of trades per month however you need to confirm if this is the case, and if you don’t do the minimum number of trades how much will this cost per month)

 - Account inactivity fees

 - Account closure fees, etc.

 On the flip side of the coin, don’t open a specific online brokerage account simply because it offers the lowest commission cost.
 There are many other factors to consider as this article outlines, and as always you should check the fine print to ensure you understand the true cost for the types and quantity of trades you’d be placing.

 This is not said in a negative way, it’s just highlighting another aspect of choosing an online broker which for some may not be a consideration, yet for others may be a key consideration.
-In addition, there is nothing more irritating than spending the time to fill out an application form, only to discover you don’t have enough money to open an account with the broker.
+In addition, it can be incredibly frustrating to spend the time filling out an application form, only to discover you do not have enough money to open a brokerage account with the broker.

 The key reason for this is if you were to experience a power outage, or computer/modem equipment failure, on holidays and not able to access your account online, etc. If this were to happen you need to know that you can still easily contact your broker in an alternative way to place, modify any open trade orders, or close out open positions if you can’t actually access your brokerage account via their normal online broker trading platform.

 Try to obtain a sample report and confirm how easy it is to understand and obtain the specific information you require from your reports.
 All brokers have them however it’s surprising at how difficult some can be to read or obtain.
 Again, it’s all about finding a broker that you are comfortable with and meets all of your needs.

 Investment or Technical Reports / Fundamental Data – If your trading style requires access to specific fundamental data, company reports, trade setup or share analysis type reports, then this may be a consideration to see if your required reports or data will be available through your prospective online broker.